OHBA-analysis/osl/envs/README.md

 OSL + osl-dynamics environments:

 - **`linux-full.yml`: recommended environment for Linux computers.**
+- **`linux-full-with-spyder.yml`: full installation including spyder.
 - **`mac-full.yml`: recommended environment for Mac computers.**
 - `osl-workshop-23.yml`: used in the [2023 OSL Workshop](https://osf.io/zxb6c/).

 See the official documentation for the [installation instructions](https://osl.readthedocs.io/en/latest/install.html) for these environment files.

-All environments come with Jupyter Notebook and Spyder.
+All environments come with Jupyter Notebook.